 Btw, I covered this in my first KonMari post, but Kondo pushes you to organize, declutter and discard in this categorical order: Clothing, Books, Papers, Miscellaneous (Kitchen, Bathrooms, Garage, Kids’ Stuff, etc.), and then Sentimental Items.
 The reason behind this is simple: if you do it by room, you’ll likely find yourself getting distracted, and suddenly hours have passed and you’ve gotten very little accomplished, all because you found an old photo album and got sucked in.
 Kondo argues that if you declutter in her order, that you’ll be far better prepared and equipped to tackle the categories that pull on your heartstrings when you get to them.

 All of that said, I really wanted to commit to the KonMari Method, and by forgoing the whole category thing made it the “Kelly Method,” which had proven to be ineffective. ;) But I kind of needed to get my controlling ways out of my system before submitting to and adopting someone else’s ideas.
-So in an effort to pocket some “accomplishment energy,” I decided to first tackle a very, very small project–the master bathroom–and then stop and fully commit to the categories.
+So in an effort to pocket some “accomplishment energy,” I decided to first tackle a very, very small project–the main bathroom–and then stop and fully commit to the categories.

 I’ll admit that I felt a little guilty doing this, and I still feel guilty, haha.
 I mean, I cheated.
 I should have waited for the Miscellaneous category where bathrooms fall.
 But it was glorious, and the warm and fuzzy feelings I get from my super tidy and organized bathroom every morning have kept me going.
 Over the course of roughly 45 minutes split up between two days, I spilled out the contents of the vanity and shelves onto the floor, sent off a ton of unopened toiletries and makeup to a women’s shelter–I highly recommend “Sarah’s Circle” if you’re in Chicago–and kicked multiple garbage bags to the curb.